nick-turner-tds/js-assessment/takehome-assessment.md

 - You are encouraged to use any additional libraries or tools you find necessary to complete the project efficiently.
 - Please ensure that your project is self-contained and can be easily set up and run by the evaluation team.
 - If you have any questions or need clarification on the requirements, feel free to reach out for assistance.
 Good luck!
+- Please refrain from using tools like GitHub Copilot.